KTH-RPL/RMP/README.md

 # RMP
-Implementation of "RMP: A Random Mask Pretrain Framework for Motion Prediction"
+Implementation of "RMP: A Random Mask Pretrain Framework for Motion Prediction" (coming...)